PatWie/tfGo/README.md

         cd go-engine && python setup.py install --user

-Reading some feature-planes (currently I only implemented 14 due to time reasons) from random moves from random games gives a speed of 13794.03 examples/s.
+Reading some feature-planes (currently I only implemented 47 of out 49) from random moves extracted from the db gives a speed of 13794.03 examples/s.

         python go_db.py --action benchmark --lmdb /tmp/go_train.lmdb